NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.rst

     gitMinimal           git-2.25.0

-The first column is the :term:`attribute name` and the second is :term:the `package name` and its version.
+The first column is the :term:`attribute name` and the second is the :term:`package name` and its version.

 Once you are comfortable doing this, you can add other things too.
 For example, packages of your own or custom shell aliases.